im-kvijay/cf_ai_edgeComposer/PROMPTS.md

 complete a full code audit, checking for errors and other potential bottlenecks.

 add a quick method to define ORIGIN_URL via the UI

+without changing any of the content of the readme, clean it up to be easier on the eyes.